 Tribal Employment Rights Office.

-TThe Tribal Employment Rights Office was originally established in 1981, and they administer the updated Tribal Employment Rights Ordinance.
+TThe Tribal Employment Rights Office, originally established in 1981, administers the Tribal Rights Employment Ordinance.
 The Ordinance provides for Indian preference in employment, contracting and subcontracting activities conducted on the Fort Hall Indian Reservation.
+The focus of TERO is to create employment and contracting opportunities and training for American Indians, first preference Shoshone-Bannock Tribal Members, by enforcing Indian preference laws on projects on or near the Fort Hall Indian Reservation.

 - Providing information on Indian Preference and Equal Employment laws;